Nugent Family of Oakley Park, Blackrock & the Dolphin Hotel

 and was run by James Flanagan.
 It became famous for its oyster bar with oysters from the Red

 Bank in County Clare.
-James was injured when a stand collapsed at a race meeting and his son
+James was injured when a stand collapsed at a race meeting and his son and

-took over the business.
+wife took over the business.
 It was then sold to the Corless family who ran the Burlington Hotel at

 St Andrew's Street.
 Thomas Corless put the hotel on the market in 1882 after the death of his